bazuayelewis/olist-store-brazil/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-I would review and approve if neccessary.
+I would review and approve if necessary.

 ## License
 This project is licensed under the MIT License